18.104.22.168 Problems with the UN

 - The structure of the Security Council is unrepresentative and there is popular support for an expanded membership: “A BBC World Service poll that surveyed 23 countries finds nearly universal support for dramatic reforms in the United Nations in parallel with a desire for increased UN power in the world”.
 Single seats for the EU, and for other emerging groups like the Southern African Development Community (SADC), could have a role in streamlining representation at the UN in a similar style to the EU’s use of the Commission to represent it at the World Trade Organisation.

 - The UN Security Council is deeply divided.
 Western countries are pushing for active intervention in the affairs of countries which are seen to be violating human rights, but China and Russia want to minimise what they see as UN interference in domestic affairs.
-For example, on 12 July 2008 Aljazeera published a report entitled Russia defends UN veto on Zimbabwe, relating to proposed UN sanctions in July 2008:
+This was exemplified in an Aljazeera report, Russia defends UN veto on Zimbabwe, relating to proposed UN sanctions in July 2008:

 “UN sanctions ‘would have created a dangerous precedent, opening the way for Security Council interference in the internal affairs of states in connection with one or another political event… which is a gross violation of the UN charter,’ Russia’s foreign ministry said in a statement.”